 Ellucian is the world's leading provider of software and services higher education institutions need to help students succeed.

 More than 2,400 institutions in 40 countries rely on Ellucian to help enable the mission of higher education for over 18 million students.
 Ellucian provides student information systems (SIS), finance and HR, recruiting, retention, analytics and advancement software solutions.
 With more than 1,400 institutions subscribing to Ellucian's cloud services and SaaS offerings, the company is one of the largest providers of cloud-based solutions.
 Ellucian also supports the higher education community with a range of professional services, such as application software implementation, training, education, and management consulting.

-To learn more, visit www.ellucian.com/emea-ap.
+Visit Ellucian at www.ellucian.com.